hamasl/GraphQL_Security/README.md

 The server security in terms of GraphQL related issues, e.g., batched queries, can be configured via the .env file.
 Other issues such as proper authentication and authorization is outside the scope of this task as that applies to all web servers with user systems.

 ### Secure configuration:

+**NOTE:** This configuration was considered secure considering the discovered exploits and the infrastructure we run on, which was a resource limited Docker container.
+For a non restricted container the depth limits, users limit etc could be higher, but the login and change password limit should never be above 1 as to hinder brute force cracking.
+Additionally, a high number of clients could also mean that stricter limits for e.g., depth is needed are needed.
+Either way again please consult a recent guide from a trusted source on how to create secure GraphQL applications and use a secure GraphQL framework.

 ```
 # Security parameters